nikita-kazakov/nikita-kazakov.github.io/_posts/2018-09-19-myth-5-year-roadmap-software.md

 tags: management
 ---

-Bottom Line: 5 year roadmaps are as successful as fast weight loss programs.
+Bottom Line --- 5 year roadmaps are as successful as fast weight loss programs.

 I’ve been a software product manager for more than 6 years and wrote 5-year roadmaps for my products several times.
 And once again, I’ll be wrong.